RN005/OS-Lab/README.md

   - Process name and PID
 - Mimics **OS kernel-level logging** for educational purposes.

-# 💾 Operating Systems Lab 3: Memory and File Allocation Strategies
+# 💾 Memory and File Allocation Strategies

 This Jupyter Notebook simulates essential memory management and file allocation techniques used in Operating Systems using Python.